DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 That is not the case.
 just saying that a problem exist can go a long way too solving said problem. #important

-Everyones solutiom is different.
-Realization
+Everyones solutiom is different. #important

 Too create my own naritive.
 Too let no one else decide my story.
 But too take inspiration/insight from other peoples story (marcus aurilious) is good